 Creates a feature class showing the footprints, boundary, seamlines or spatial resolutions of a mosaic dataset.

-Saves a copy of your processed images within a mosaic dataset to a specified folder and raster file format.
+Saves a copy of processed images within a mosaic dataset to a specified folder and raster file format.

 Creates a table of the file path for each item in a mosaic dataset.
 You can specify whether the table contains all the file paths or just the ones that are broken.